 - Basic valuation techniques for share-based payment awards

 - Presentation and disclosure issues

-- New accounting and tax guidance in the area of share-based payment awards
+- New guidance in the area of share-based payment awards

 - Apply the FASB’s guidance for share-based payment compensation found in ASC Topic 718